morhendos/subscriptions-tracker/REFACTORING_PLAN.md

 ### Phase 3 Notes:

-Phase 3 focuses on establishing a robust error handling system:
+Phase 3 focused on establishing a robust error handling system:
 - Created a unified error handling module in `unified-error-handler.ts`
 - Implemented user-friendly error messages that are safe to display
 - Added standardized API error response formatting
 - Created operation wrappers with built-in error handling in `operations.ts`
 - Enhanced health check endpoint to use standardized error handling
+- Integrated error handling across all database-related endpoints
+- Improved error formatting for consistent client-side handling
 - Focused on essential error handling rather than extensive monitoring

 ### Next Steps:

-To complete Phase 3:
-1. Integrate the error handling system across all critical database operations
-2. Test error handling in various failure scenarios
-3. Update any remaining API endpoints to use the standardized error responses

 For Phase 4, we'll focus on:
 1. Designing the repository interfaces